iron0012/donor_lifetimes_non_profit/README.md

 ===============
 1. Donors recruited at *golf tournaments* have negative DLV of about -$1000.
 This is not surprising because it cost $50 000 to hold each golf tounatment and the hazard function for golf is extremely high even after two years.

-2. Donors who are recruited at the *Celebrity breakfast* have higher DLV than those who are not (the rest), event though the event cost $30 000 to hold.
+2. Donors who are recruited at the *Celebrity breakfast* have higher DLV than those who are not (the rest), even though each event costs $30 000 to hold.
 This is because each event generated more donors and they each donate more money than the golf tournaments.

 3. Unmarried donors have higher DLV than married donors, even though the hazard function for married is negative (indicating being married is beneficial).
 This is also because unmarried donors tend to donor more than married donors.